keshavbhatt/keshavbhatt/README.md

   Interesting, show me more
 </summary>

 I completed my graduation in Biological Science (B.Sc) in the year 2015 and had a professional graduate degree in Education (B.Ed) in the year 2019.
 Currently, I am pursuing my post-graduation degree in Chemistry (M.Sc).
 I also have a foundation level diploma in Computer Applications ‘O’ Level by  [NIELIT](http://www.nielit.gov.in/).
-So, am not an IT professional with any sort of academic background in Computer Science.

-I was fascinated by computer science in my childhood and when I got introduced to FOSS my fascination turned into my hobby and I have no plans to look back now.
-This is the same reason why I got this opportunity to introduce myself with you guys here through this nice platform.

 [Know further about me here](https://imakefoss.org/curators/keshavbhatt/)
 </details>